 Seil is a small island to the south of Oban.
 You have to cross over the only bridge over the Atlantic to get to it.
 The bridge itself is very picturesque and there is a good dog friendly pub just on the other side of it.
 From Seil you can get a foot ferry to Easdale Island from Ellenabeich and the ferry to Luing from Cuan Ferry.
 Ellanabeich is well worth a visit as well, with a gift shop and pub.

 Easdale is one of the nicer small islands to visit.
 You have to cross over the only bridge over the Atlantic onto to Seil Island and then take the small foot passenger ferry to get to it.
 The Island itself has a great playpark, pub/restaurant and a museum.
 The island itself used to be a slate quarry there are footpaths along the coast, around the old flooded quarries and upto the top of the Island.
 There are no cars at all on the island, the islanders use barrows and the odd quad bike to transport goods from the ferry.
 In September each year the island holds the World Stone Skimming Championships, this is well worth a visit to either watch or to compete in.
 I have won a couple of medals myself!

-An island escape nestling just off the Oban coast, Luing offers beauty and adventure in equal measure.
+Another former slate island it's a great place to escape to, nestling just off the Oban coast, Luing offers beauty and adventure in equal measure.

 Isle of Luing - Atlantic Islands Centre - Calmac - Bike Hire

 Lismore means the 'Great Garden' in Gaelic.
 It is a 10 mile long Inner Hebridean island near Oban.
 The population of the island is about 170.
 It has a small, friendly community with a strong community spirit.
 Lismore is a long island that can be accessed by two ferries, one from Oban (takes cars and passengers) and one from Port Appin which is passenger only.